Phantom dark energy from scalar$-$torsion coupling: Abstract

 \section{Abstract}

-We show that a scalar field without a kinetic term in the Lagrangian density, coupled to a covariant divergence of the torsion vector in the Einstein-Cartan theory of gravity, becomes kinetic in its general-relativistic equivalent formulation.
-Dynamical scalar fields may therefore be emergent.
+We show that a scalar field without a kinetic term in the Lagrangian density, coupled to the covariant divergence of the torsion vector in the Einstein--Cartan theory of gravity, becomes kinetic in its general-relativistic equivalent formulation.
+The resulting kinetic term is negative: such a scalar field could be a source of phantom dark energy.